by Xiaomei Cai, L.Ac., Ph.D.

 In TCM, we have been studying and treating PCOS-related conditions for thousands of years.
 PCOS is not classified as an isolated condition; it is related to other conditions, such as irregular menstruation, amenorrhea, and infertility.
 More specifically, PCOS falls under a category of conditions called “Zheng Jia” –roughly translated as “masses”– in which we would also include endometriosis and uterine fibroids.
 All of these are caused by stasis or stagnation in Qi, Blood, and Fluid.
 In TCM, we view the woman as Yin, related to water.
 Women’s menstrual cycles correspond to the moon cycles.
 Women with PCOS have their Qi flow obstructed, causing fluid stasis.
 Irregular cycles and anovulatory periods can then cause women to have problems with their fertility.
 Some women do not realize they have PCOS until they start trying to get pregnant.

-TCM principle is simple: if a part of you is weak, we need to strengthen it; if its action is excessive, we need to reduce it.
-In TCM, we always view each patient as a unique individual, and each treatment session as a unique opportunity to work with the patient on what is happening in her life and her body in that moment.
+TCM principle is simple; if a part of you is weak, we need to strengthen it; if its action is excessive, we need to reduce it.
+In TCM, we always view each patient as a unique individual, and each treatment session as a unique opportunity to work with the patient on what is happening in her life and her body at that moment.
 Especially when we are treating a woman in relation to her menstrual cycle and the development of follicles on her ovaries, it is no exaggeration to say that every day, every moment is different, with different requirements.
-That is what I mean when I say that a fluid condition such as PCOS requires flexible treatment options from her health care practitioners.
+A fluid condition such as PCOS requires flexible treatment options from health care practitioners.